PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Method

 \subsection{Pre-training Details}

-\textbf{Vector Quantizer.} We use standard k-means algorithm for vector quantization.
+\textbf{Vector Quantizer.} We use the standard k-means algorithm for vector quantization.
 We set the codebook size $K$ as 8192 for fair comparison.
-When the size of the discrete latent space $K$ is large, we observe that only a few of codewords are selected to represent image and get trained.
+When the size of the discrete latent space $K$ is large, we observe that only a few codewords are selected to represent image and get trained.
 Many other codewords are wasted.
-To overcome this issue, we adopt exponential moving averages (EMA)~\cite{oord2017neural} to update the codebook which is proved to be useful for increasing utilization of codewords in a codebook.
+To overcome this issue, we adopt exponential moving averages ~\cite{oord2017neural} to update the codebook which is proved to be useful for increasing utilization of codewords in a codebook.

-\textbf{Perceptual Codebook Learning Setup.} We train the perceptual codebook using the train set of ImageNet-1k dataset by default.
+\textbf{Perceptual Codebook Learning Setup.} We train the perceptual codebook using the training set of ImageNet-1K dataset by default.
 For the encoder and decoder of VQ-VAE, we choose traditional convolutional based backbone.
-The network contains two residual blocks at each resolution, and a downsample and upsample layer for resolution change.
+The network contains two residual blocks at each resolution.
 A self-attention block is applied to the smallest resolution for both encoder and decoder.
-For calculating perceptual metric, we use the pre-trained 100 epochs ViT-B model from self-supervised method MoCo v3~\cite{chen2021empirical} by default, and the 3rd, 6th, 9th and 12nd layer are selected for calculating the perceptual loss.
-We also apply the ResNet50~\cite{he2016deep} model with the perceptual similarity calculated at the end of each stage.
-We set the perceptual loss weight $\lambda$ to 1 without special noting.
-More different models for calculating perceptual metric are provided in the experiments section.
-The input image size is $224 \times 224$, which is consistent with pre-training image input size, the latent codes are in a resolution of $16 \times 16$.
-We use EMA vector quantizer as the default quantizer algorithm.
-The learning rate is set $5e^{-5}$ with batchsize 128.
-We train the PeCo for 100 epochs and warm up the first 5000 iterations to stabilize the training process.
-The Adam~\cite{kingma2014adam} optimizer is used with $\beta_1$ and $\beta_2$ set to 0.5 and 0.95 respectively.
+For perceptual loss, we use the pre-trained 100 epochs ViT-B model from self-supervised method MoCo v3~\cite{chen2021empirical} by default.

 \textbf{BERT Pre-training Setup.} For computation resource consideration, we use the original ViT-B/16~\cite{dosovitskiy2020image} as the basic architecture of our backbone to validate the effectiveness of the learned visual codebook, as in BEiT~\cite{bao2021beit}.
 The model is pre-trained for 300/800 epochs with the batchsize of 2048.
-AdamW optimizer is adopted with learning rate, $\beta_1$, $\beta_2$, weight decay set to $1.5e^{-3}$, $0.9$, $0.999$, and 0.05 respectively.
-We also apply stochastic depth~\cite{huang2016deep} with 0.1 rate, and block-wise masking strategy for obtaining the corrupted images with the same setup as BEiT~\cite{bao2021beit}.
+We use a block-wise masking strategy for obtaining the corrupted images with the same setup as BEiT~\cite{bao2021beit}.
+We further demonstrate the effectiveness of our approach when scaling to ViT-Large and ViT-Huge backbones.